Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 #### 6. Ashby canal

 22 miles of tranquil lock-free cruising along this pretty canal which gently takes you through some beautiful countryside.
-You’ll pass through a few small villages such as Dadlington, Shenton, Sutton Cheney perhaps taking the time to visit a cafe, pub or the [Bosworth Battlefield Heritage Centre](https://www.bosworthbattlefield.org.uk/).
+You’ll pass through a few small villages such as Dadlington, Shenton, Sutton Cheney, perhaps taking the time to visit a cafe, pub or the [Bosworth Battlefield Heritage Centre](https://www.bosworthbattlefield.org.uk/).
 Or just moor up in the middle of nowhere and relax.

-Top rated hire bases in this area: [Ashby Boat Co](https://ashbyboats.com/) (Hinckley Station - 13 min walk + 26 min bus (No. 7A), [Midland Mallard](https://midlandmallard.com/) (20ish min taxi, multiple stations)
+Top rated hire bases in this area:

+* [Ashby Boat Co](https://ashbyboats.com/) (nearest station Hinckley, then 13 min walk + 26 min bus (No. 7A))
+* [Midland Mallard](https://midlandmallard.com/) (20 min taxi from Nuneaton station)

 #### 7. The Droitwich Ring and Worcester & Birmingham canal